-In any ordinary race, whether on foot, by boat, or by car, you would have a starting point and a finish line.
+In any ordinary race, whether on foot, by boat, or by car, you have a starting point and a finish line.
 But Extreme E, as you know by now, isn’t your ordinary racing series.
 Every Extreme E course includes a predefined section known as the Continental Traction Challenge – formerly, the ‘Super Sector’.

-Of course, in a way, the entire Extreme E season is one big international traction challenge - just ask our CrossContact tires!
-The beauty of this Continental Traction Challenge, however, is that the team who completes this section of the course in the fastest time will be awarded five extra championship points, regardless of their position.
+Of course, in a way, the entire Extreme E season is one big international traction challenge – just ask our CrossContact tires!
+The beauty of this Continental Traction Challenge, however, is that the team who completes this section of the course in the fastest time will be awarded two extra championship points, regardless of their position.

-From the qualifying rounds through to the final, the fastest Traction Challenge time for each individual driver will be recorded.
+From the qualifying rounds through to the final, the fastest Continental Traction Challenge time for each individual driver will be recorded.
 The fastest times of both drivers in a team will be added together, and the team with the lowest combined time will be given those five, potentially crucial, bonus points, courtesy of Continental.

-What this means is that if a team is lagging behind in a race, their position already more or less determined, there is still every incentive to put the pedal to the metal and dash through the Traction Challenge section.
+What this means is that if a team is lagging behind in a race, their position already more or less determined, there is still every incentive to put the pedal to the metal and dash through the Continental Traction Challenge section.